Suman-promaster/Data-Analytics-Project/README.md

-# Data-Analytics-Project
+# Data-Analytics-Project Repository

-projects on different skills
+This contain all the basic projects of Data Analytics portfolios project using Python